-This article provides healthcare providers with a step-by-step guide on how to successfully accomplish your NRP skills session as well as the E-sims portion of the AAP NRP exam.
+This article provides healthcare providers with a step-by-step guide on how to successfully complete the NRP skills session as well as the E-sims portion of the NRP exam.
+The How to do NRP Skills Step by Step article does not reflect the upcoming Neonatal Resuscitation 8th edition guidelines.

 Initial Neonatal Resuscitation is all about being ready.
 If you are not ready, your resuscitation will be inefficient.
-This is why it’s essential to have your American Academy of Pediatrics NRP certification combined with your NRP skills.
-At NEO, we highly recommend that our students purchase the American Academy of Pediatrics Neonatal Resuscitation Program NRP 7th Edition Textbook.
+This is why it’s essential to have your American Academy of Pediatrics NRP certification.
+We highly recommend that our students purchase the AAP Neonatal Resuscitation Program NRP 7th Edition Textbook prior to taking your exam and NRP skills.

 Preparation for a delivery is a must.
-You certainly don’t want a doctor standing beside you “blowing wind tunnels” waiting for you to rummage through the drawers looking for something!
+You certainly don’t want a doctor standing beside you “blowing wind tunnels” waiting for you to rummage through the drawers looking for supplies!

 - All equipment is usually stored in the drawers of the radiant warmer.